 Camping is a main attraction at Cedar Creek.
 The campground is open from mid-April through mid-October.
 There are sites available for reservation, first-come, first served sites, and an area for group camping.

 Three seasonally stocked ponds (trout in January and March, catfish in June), paddle boats, swimming pool, playgrounds, horseshoe and volleyball are traditional favorites.
 The three covered picnic shelters, an air-conditioned recreation building with kitchen, tennis courts, and miniature golf are also on-site.
 The recreation building is reservable for business meetings or family gatherings.
+The Pioneer Grill is open on weekends at the swimming pool.

 The 14 miles of hiking trails range from leisurely to challenging and in the summer months a seasonal naturalist is on staff and organizing activities.